Rev. Aaron J. Chung

 Gene is an assistant pastor at Exilic Presbyterian Church.
 He was born and raised right across the bridge in New Jersey and earned his BA in History at Columbia.
 He received a Master of Divinity at Westminster Theological Seminary.
 Gene has served in youth ministry for over five years and also loves working with college students and young professionals.
 He spent seven years in Los Angeles where he met his wife, Genie.
 They have three sons, Andy, Caleb, and Nathan.

-Rev. Brian Cho
+Rev. Brian J. Cho

 Brian is an assistant pastor at Exilic Presbyterian Church.
 Brian completed his Master of Divinity and Master of Theology at Gordon-Conwell Theological Seminary.
-For nearly a decade, he has served youth ministries in Boston and northern New Jersey, also leading families and training adult leaders to love young people.
+For nearly a decade, he has served youth ministries in Boston and northern New Jersey, leading families and adult leaders to love young people.
 Brian enjoys fishing and drinking good coffee, but his greatest passion is to see the gospel of grace reach both Christians and non-Christians.
-He is husband to his best friend, Jeanne, and they have a baby daughter, Evelyn.
+He is husband to his best friend, Jeanne, and they have a daughter, Evelyn.

 Heidi is the Exilic College Ministry Director.
 Originally from Minnesota, Heidi moved to New York City in 2014 after graduating from Cornell University.
 She currently works as a consultant and attends Reformed Theological Seminary.
 In her spare time, Heidi enjoys playing sports, trying her hand at cooking, and exploring the different flavors of New York.